 I bought this on sale in early 2020 and while I did start it, I got only about half-way through before retiring.
 This wasn’t out of boredom but due to the issues I had running it.
 My computer is getting older and this is quite a demanding game so I was encountering regular crashes.
 It is also has a huge scope with a lot to do so requires quite a time commitment.
 I decided to go back to it late last year where I left off and while it took me a while to remember many details, I was soon enjoying myself again.
 I turned down all the visual settings to very low and had nothing else running while playing it which made for a better experience though I still had crashes from time to time.
 I have just recently got to the end and I’m very happy I finally went back.
 I am still not sold on a lot of the mechanics — particularly with sword combat and even the fully patched and updated version has a number of serious bugs that can affect progress.
 Even with these issues, it was an incredibly ambitious title and anyone playing should allow for problems because when all is going well — it is great fun!

 The historical setting is the big draw and I’ve not played a game that worked harder to show an authentic medieval world.
 There are a number of anachronisms (most glaringly the lack of children) but it is far more faithful than any Hollywood film is.
 The developers aren’t Christians from what I understand but they did a fantastic job of showing just how much the church was part of everyday life.
 The people greet you by praising Christ and make the sign of the cross and pray.
-There are bells rung for the Angelus and I even found a priest in the game sleeping in a church tower to be ready to ring it.
-There is even a Benedictine monastery with the monks going about the hours of the day as strictly as they would at the time.
+There are bells rung for the Angelus and I even found a priest in the game sleeping in a church tower so he could be ready to ring it.
+There is a Benedictine monastery with the monks going about the hours of the day as strictly as they would at the time.
 The people of different villages and towns also have set schedules they follow.
 Just watching how much effort has been put into this aspect alone is praiseworthy.

 Something else is the quality of the quest design.
 There are to be sure, plenty of fetch-quests and such but even many side-quests have a thoughtfully written story that makes them more engrossing.
 Furthermore, many side-quests branch from people met or problems found within the main questline.
 There are often multiple ways to go about these quests as well as a number of possible outcomes too.
 They were really well done and I frequently found myself going off the main path.

-Lastly, I initially didn’t like the progression system as Henry (the player character) starts out very weak and unable even to read.
+I initially didn’t like the progression system as Henry (the player character) starts out very weak and unable even to read.
 You can actually get through the whole game without being able to read any of the books in the game though the player can still read tutorials and menus.
 Most skills are learned by doing them so you get better at riding a horse by riding a horse.
 You get stronger by using your strength and so on.
 There are opportunities to be taught or learn from books but much of the progression comes naturally as you put skills into practice.
 Much later in the game, I found myself using the alchemy as a requirement for a quest and ended up using it more — and having fun doing it.
 So while the initial character building is difficult, there is a rewarding pay off as the game progresses.

 This was a game I first heard about during #GamerGate as Daniel Vávra, the games director was one of the few developers that openly supported the movement.
 Although the detractors would claim otherwise, they really did deliver with this game and I’m glad I finally saw it to the end.
 Despite everything, it was a critical and commercial success and I expect we’ll hear about a sequel soon — quite possibly this year!
-There is also a great documentary that came with my digital copy which is well worth watching and gives great insight into the origins of the story and the hard-work that went into bringing the game to fruition.
+There is a great documentary that came with my digital copy which is well worth watching and gives great insight into the origins of the story and the hard-work that went into bringing the game to fruition.